River Falls, Wisconsin: Geography

-According to the United States Census Bureau, the city has a total area of 6.60 sqmi, of which 6.52 sqmi is land and 0.08 sqmi is water.
+According to the United States Census Bureau, the city has an area of 6.60 sqmi, of which 6.52 sqmi is land and 0.08 sqmi is water.

 River Falls lies on the banks of the Kinnickinnic River, a class one trout stream.
 The South Fork of the Kinnickinnic River runs through the city, dividing the University of Wisconsin-River Falls campus into two sections.

+River Falls is along Wisconsin Highways 29, 35, and 65.
+Other routes include Main Street, Cascade Avenue, and Division Street / County Road M.